kdeldycke/awesome-iam/readme.md

 ### Fraud

-Providing services, you're exposed to fraud, crime and abuses.
-You'll be surprised by how much people are clever when it comes to money.
-And expect any bug or discrepancies in your workflow to be exploited for financial gain.
+As an online service provider, you're exposed to fraud, crime and abuses.
+You'll be surprised by how much people gets clever when it comes to money.
+Expect any bug or discrepancies in your workflow to be exploited for financial gain.

 - [After Car2Go eased its background checks, 75 of its vehicles were stolen in one day.](https://archive.is/MuNrZ) - Why background check are sometimes necessary.
 - [Investigation into the Unusual Signups](https://openstreetmap.lu/MWGGlobalLogicReport20181226.pdf) - A really detailed analysis of suspicious contributor signups on OpenStreetMap.
 This beautiful and high-level report demonstrating an orchestrated and directed campaign might serve as a template for fraud reports.